githubixx/ansible-role-docker/README.md

 Requirements
 ------------

-Since this role is targeting Ubuntu 16.04 a recent kernel should be used (at time of writing it was kernel 4.10.x on my VPS instance).
+A recent kernel should be used (at time of writing it was kernel 4.10.x on my VPS instance).
 It makes sense to use a recent kernel for Docker in general.
 Ubuntu 16.04 additionally provides kernel 4.4.x and 4.8.x at least.
 I recommend to use >= 4.8.x if possible.
 Verify that you have `overlayfs` filesystem available if you want to use it instead of e.g. `aufs` (execute `cat /proc/filesystems | grep overlay`).
 If you see an output you should be fine) on your controller and worker instances.
 In my case `overlayfs` is compiled into the kernel.
 If it's not compiled in you can normally load it via `modprobe -v overlay` (`-v` gives us a little bit more information).
 We'll configure Docker to use `overlayfs` by default because it's one of the best choises (Docker 1.13.x started to use `overlayfs` by default if available).
 But you can change the storage driver in the `dockerd_settings` if you like.

 The default variables of the role variables are configured to work with Kubernetes and Flannel overlay network.
 If you want to use this role without Kubernetes you may want to adjust a few settings (especially `iptables`, `ip-masq`, `bip` and `mtu` `dockerd_settings`).
 I disabled most parts of Docker networking as I leave this up to Flannel.

 Changelog
 ---------

+**r3.0.0_v17.03.2-ce**

+- works with Ubuntu 18.04
+- update README

 **r2.0.0_v17.03.2-ce**